 For an up-to-date version of these instructions, please visit the Bitmessage Wiki.

-Before running PyBitmessage, make sure you have all the necessary dependencies installed on your system.
+##Dependencies Before running PyBitmessage, make sure you have all the needed dependencies installed on your system.

 Here's a list of dependencies needed for PyBitmessage